r0fls/makedo/README.md

 ## Status

 This is new and should by no means replace `make` in your workflow.
-Unless you *really* disklike makefiles and/or like to live on the bleeding edge.
+Unless you *really* disklike makefiles and like to live on the bleeding edge.
 If you find bugs or have feature requests, please create an issue.